Skip to main content

 7. JWT exp too long.
 Tokens last for exp - iat seconds.
 A 24-hour token means a leaked token works for 24 hours.
 Mint short (1 hour or less); the tokenProvider refresh handles long-running sessions for you.

 8. Misformatted iceServers.
 Each entry is { urls: string | string[], username?: string, credential?: string }. urls must use one of the allowed schemes.
-Misformatted entries are silently dropped by the validator — check the SDK debug logs (ConsoleLogger) if TURN seems unreachable.
+If any entry fails URL-scheme or size validation, the whole array is dropped (fail-closed) and the SDK falls back to STUN-only — check the SDK debug logs (ConsoleLogger) if TURN seems unreachable.

 See also